Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

 Suppose that the center vertex sends out a $2/3$ through a fan rib in a semi-fan.
 If the center vertex sends a $2/3$ to a small vertex as illustrated in Fig~\subref{fig:subfig:b} or \subref{fig:subfig:f} or \subref{fig:subfig:h} or \subref{fig:subfig:i} or \subref{fig:subfig:j}, then we have proved that the average charge sent out by the center is $1/3$.

 Suppose that the center is the vertex $v_{3}$ in Fig~\subref{fig:subfig:o} or \subref{fig:subfig:p}.
-If $v_{3}$ does not send any charge to $v_{2}$, then the average charge sent out by $v_{3}$ is $1/3$.
-If $v_{3}$ sends a positive charge to $v_{2}$, then $v_{2}$ must be a $(3, 4)$- or $(4, 5)$-vertex; note that the small vertex $v_{2}$ is incident with a new edge.
-But $v_{2}$ cannot be a $(3, 4)$-vertex, otherwise $v_{2}$ is contained in a triangle $v_{2}v_{3}v_{4}$ of $G$, which contradicts \ref{No3InTriangle}.
-By the local structure of $v_{2}, v$ and $v_{3}$, if $v_{3}$ sends a positive charge to $v_{2}$, then the vertex $v_{2}$ is a $(4, 5)$-vertex and $v_{3}$ sends $1/3$ to this $(4, 5)$-vertex (c.f.
+If $v_{3}$ does not send charge to $v_{2}$, then the average charge sent out by $v_{3}$ is $1/3$.
+So we may assume that $v_{3}$ sends a positive charge to the small vertex $v_{2}$.
+Thus, the vertex $v_{2}$ must be a $(3, 4)$- or $(4, 5)$-vertex; note that the small vertex $v_{2}$ is incident with a new edge.
+Note that $v_{2}$ is contained in a triangle $v_{2}v_{3}v_{4}$ of $G$, thus \autoref{No3InTriangle} implies that $v_{2}$ is a $(4, 5)$-vertex.
+By the discharging rules, the vertex $v_{3}$ sends $1/3$ to this $(4, 5)$-vertex (c.f.
 Fig~\subref{fig:subfig:s}), but $v_{3}$ sends out $0$ through its precursor or successor, hence the average charge sent out by the center is $(2/3+1/3)/3 = 1/3$.

 If the center is the vertex $v_{4}$ as illustrated in Fig~\subref{fig:subfig:p} and it sends out a $2/3$ to the crossing vertex, then we have proved that the average charge sent out by it is $1/3$.

 In what follows, we assume that the center does not send a $2/3$ through fan ribs.